See the Best SD Memory Cards For The Fuji X-T1 here. I’ve included UHS-II cards in that list.

-Expect all the newer Fuji cameras even the Fuji X30 to perform about same as with the X100T since they use similar sensors and processors.
+Expect all the newer Fuji cameras even the Fuji X30 to perform about the same as with the X100T since they use similar sensors and processors.
 The Fuji X-Pro 1 will not take advantage of Class 10 cards so it will perform slower than the newer cameras.
 The X-T1 will also perform faster as it takes advantage of UHS-II cards.
 I’ll have tests for that in a few weeks.

 Shooting JPEG gives me interesting results.
 I seem to get write speeds between 25-35MB/s.
 But I think that is because the camera can only shoot so fast and the JPEGs are small so the write speeds don’t need to be that high.
-On the faster cards I can shoot JPEG indefinitely at the high continuous shooting speed.
+On the faster cards, I can shoot JPEG indefinitely at a high continuous shooting speed.
 It’s not till the slower cards that I start noticing a slow down in my continuous shooting – but only after fifty or so shots.
-So if you’re exclusively a JPEG shooter you won’t see a speed difference on any of these cards unless your continuously shooting for over a minute or two straight.
+So if you’re exclusively a JPEG shooter you won’t see a speed difference on any of these cards unless you’re continuously shooting for over a minute or two straight.

 Do You Think You Need A Fast Card?

 The Fuji X100T has a very small memory buffer of about 100MB-200MB and the RAW or RAF files are about 33.5MB each.
 You’ll only be able to burst 7 or 8 shots before filling the buffer.
 Then clearing your buffer is going to be all about memory card write speeds.
 JPEG files are about 6.5MB each.